engineyard/ey-cloud-recipes/cookbooks/timezone/README.md

 ## Installation

-Take a look in '''/usr/share/zoneinfo''' to find the relevant timezone, and set the '''timezone''' variable in this recipes/default.rb file.
+Take a look in `/usr/share/zoneinfo` to find the relevant timezone, and set the `timezone` variable in this recipes/default.rb file.

 Add the following to cookbooks/main/recipes/default.rb: